Our Veterinary Team

 Client Service Representative

 Patty graduated from the University of Connecticut in 1996 with a Bachelor’s degree in Animal Science and then spent the next seven years working as a technician at a local veterinary clinic.
 In 2002, when the South Windsor Veterinary Clinic opened, Patty was one of our very first employees.
 Dr. Rose referred to her as the “Chief Cook and Bottle Washer!”
-Patty stayed home with her children while they were young, then rejoined our team a few years ago as a receptionist.
+Patty stayed home with her children while they were young, then rejoined our team as a receptionist.
 She loves helping pet owners care for their very special four-legged family members!
 When Patty is not at work, she is busy with her three teenagers, their sweet orange kitty, Pumpkin, and their super silly rescue dog, Bodie!

 Stacie